Doctor of Philosophy in Psychology

 Time to Completion

-NCU allows seven years to complete doctoral programs of 60 credits or less.
+NCU allows 7 years to complete all doctoral programs of 60 credits or less.

-Normal time to completion for this program is 84 months.
+The median time to completion for this program is 81 months.

 Time to completion varies depending upon the pace in which a student completes courses and the number of transfer credits accepted.
-As most NCU students are working adults balancing educational, professional, and personal commitments, our academic advisors will work with you to develop a program schedule that works best for your needs.
+As most NCU students are working adults, balancing educational, professional, and personal commitments, our academic and finance advisors will work with you to develop a program schedule that works best for your needs.

 Faculty assists each NCU Doctoral student to reach this high goal through a systematic process leading to a high-quality completed dissertation.
 A PhD dissertation is a scholarly documentation of research that makes an original contribution to the field of study.
 This process requires care in choosing a topic, documenting its importance, planning the methodology, and conducting the research.
 These activities lead smoothly into the writing and oral presentation of the dissertation.